Certora/Documentation/docs/ref-manual/cvl/invariants.md

 consists of the keyword `preserved` followed by an optional method signature, an optional `with` declaration, and finally the block of commands to execute.

-If a preserved block specifies a method signature, the signature either be `fallback()` or should match one of the contract methods, and the preserved block only applies when checking preservation of that contract method.
+If a preserved block specifies a method signature, the signature must either be `fallback()` or match one of the contract methods, and the preserved block only applies when checking preservation of that contract method.
 The `fallback()` preserved block applies only to the `fallback()` function that should be defined in the contract.